Polar Night Light Festival

 Light installations & program

-Behind the light installation are Sun Effects, Rukakeskus, and the local tourism association, which brings stunning light art to delight people in the midst of the pitch-black season for the ninth time, from January 9 to February 2, 2026.
+Behind the light installation are Sun Effects, Rukakeskus, and the local tourism association, which brings stunning light art to delight people in the midst of the pitch-black season for the 11th time, from January 15 to February 7, 2027.

 You can experience the light artworks best while skiing, snowboarding, from the gondola, or by walking through the village along marked paths.
 The lights are most visible early in the morning or later in the afternoon.